canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 #.
 If you plan to mirror the Ubuntu archives locally, ensure you have
    enough space in the ``/srv`` directory to hold your mirrors.
-As a general rule of thumb, you should set aside about 150GB per release.
+As a general rule of thumb, you should set aside about 150 GB per release.
 If necessary, mount an extra disk at ``/srv`` to hold your repository mirror.